jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 **[Zoom H2](https://zoomcorp.com/en/us/handheld-recorders/handheld-recorders/h2/)**, USB portable recorder

-**Windows**: Latency is around 26ms (measured with local server with ping time of 0 ms) using "Stereo ASIO Driver" (06/02/2020) from [zoomcorp.com](https://zoomcorp.com/).
+**Windows**: Latency is around 26 ms (measured with local server with ping time of 0 ms) using "Stereo ASIO Driver" (06/02/2020) from [zoomcorp.com](https://zoomcorp.com/).
 Driver can be downloaded from link to device and clicking "Support & Downloads".

 **macOS**: Not yet tested